Skip to main content

 Click the link to read about the Return of Title IV Funds.

 The University’s Disability Advisory Service provides support and advice for students who consider themselves to be disabled.
 They can provide information in respect of services and facilities available to students with disabilities, including specific learning needs.
-Students may also wish to view the University’s Counselling and Wellbeing pages and the Equality and Diversity Policies.
+Students may also wish to view the University’s Counselling and Wellbeing and Equality and Diversity web pages.

 Visit the Essentials 'Withdrawing from study' and 'Suspensions' webpages to find out more information on withdrawing.